splunk/observability-workshop/docs/smartagent/k3s.md

 Once it is open, you can use the slider on the side to explore the various charts relevant to your cluster/node: CPU, Memory, Network, Events etc.

 ![Sidebar metrics](../images/smartagent/M3-l1-explore-metrics.png)

+[^1]: Access tokens (sometimes called org tokens) are long-lived organization-level tokens.
+By default, these tokens persist for 5 years, and thus are suitable for embedding into emitters that send data points over long periods of time, or for any long-running scripts that call the SignalFx API.